Artworker

 - the ability to take instructions and follow direction from other professionals such as designers.

-In some roles, you may also need to have the following:
+In some roles, you may also need to have:

 - knowledge of basic HTML and CSS, along with experience with content management systems